Useful IES Major/Minor Information

 4. Take a class at LUREC.
 IES offers classes at our Retreat and Ecology Campus in Woodstock, IL.
 You can get 3 credits in just 3 weeks.

-5. Volunteer for a Student Environmental Alliance, Restoration Club, Grower's Guild,and LUC Net Impact.
+7. Get involved with a student group that has an environmental or sustainability oriented focus.
+These include the Student Environmental Alliance, Restoration Club, Grower's Guild,and LUC Net Impact.
 You can also get involved in Student Government of Loyola Chicago (SGLC).

 8. Got a great idea for a environmental/sustainability oriented project?
 Submit a proposal to the The Green Initiative Fund (TGIF) and get it done.

 9. Look for Email Blasts.
 Every two weeks we send out an email to all majors with recent internship, volunteer, job opportunities, and events.

 10.Continue to check the IES Student Bulletin Board for up-to-date news on events and opportunities.